asyncapi/website/content/docs/getting-started/_index.md

 **The AsyncAPI specification settles the base for a greater and better tooling ecosystem for EDA's**.
 We recently launched AsyncAPI specification 2.0.0 —the strongest version to date— that will sustain the event-driven architectures of tomorrow.

 If you are looking for a solution to automate and formalize the documentation or code generation of your event-driven (micro)services, you are in the right place.
-Likewise, if you are aiming to stablish solid standards for your events and improve the governance of your asynchronous APIs, welcome to your new home.
+Likewise, if you are aiming to establish solid standards for your events and improve the governance of your asynchronous APIs, welcome to your new home.

 ---